Top 10 Distilleries & Breweries in Perthshire

 A unique opportunity to get hands-on in Scotland’s smallest distillery, Strathearn Distillery should be on every whisky and spirit enthusiasts Perthshire itinerary!

-At the foot of Glenshee in a former hotel, Persie Gin Distillery is unique and delightful and uses pure glen water from the local hills.
+Description: At the foot of Glenshee in a former hotel, Persie Gin Distillery is unique and delightful and uses pure glen water from the local hills.
 The distillery is the brain-child of Simon Fairclough, the man behind the world’s first touring gin club!

 Situated at the foot of Glenshee, Persie Gin Distillery creates unique gins designed to stimulate your sense of smell from the moment it nears you lips.
 The gin is distilled using the pure glen water from local hills, guaranteeing the highest quality of Scottish gin!